vardhanvarri/WiDS-An_Intro_To_RL/README.md

 # Resources

-We will be mainly following the below books:
+We will be mainly following the books below:

-1.**Sutton & Barto** for the theoretical aspects of Reinforcement Learning.
+1. **Sutton & Barto** for the theoretical aspects of Reinforcement Learning.

-2.**Grokking Reinforcement Learning by Miguel Morales** for the implementation details.
+2. **Grokking Reinforcement Learning by Miguel Morales** for the implementation details.

+We will also be learning from the Playlist of David Silver which you could find here - https://www.youtube.com/watch?v=2pWv7GOvuf0&list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ&index=2

 ## Tentative Schedule